 Unlike many other stars of the Negro Leagues, Monte Irvin did get his shot in the Majors.
 However, he didn’t get that shot soon enough to put his substantial talents on full display on the biggest stage.

 Irvin, who died at age 96 in 2016, lived a full life – much of it baseball.
-He was a four-sport phenom in high school, dominated the competition in the Negro Leagues and in Latin America, had his career interrupted by war, and later became one of the first African-Americans to play in the Majors.
-By that time, he was in his 30s and past his physical prime, but Irvin still shined in the big leagues, over seven seasons with the New York Giants and one with the Cubs.
+He was a four-sport phenom at Orange High School in New Jersey, dominated the competition in the Negro Leagues and in Latin America, had his career interrupted by war, and later became one of the first African-Americans to play in the Majors.
+By that time, he was in his 30s and past his physical prime, but Irvin still shined in the big leagues over seven seasons with the New York Giants and one with the Cubs.
 Afterward, he worked as a scout and in the Commissioner’s Office, helping break more ground as a black executive.

 • Had circumstances been just a bit different, Irvin may well have been the man who broke baseball’s color barrier.
 The talent certainly was there.
 Fellow Negro Leagues star and Hall of Famer Cool Papa Bell called Irvin the Negro Leagues’ best young player at the time, one who “could do everything” on the field.
 Effa Manley, owner of Irvin’s Newark Eagles club, said he was the top choice of Negro Leagues owners, who believed Irvin “was the best qualified by temperament, character, ability, sense of loyalty, morals, age, experiences and physique” to take on the responsibility.